WormBase/db-migration/docs/user/setup.rst

 :term:`AWS` :term:`CLI` Installation
 ====================================
+In the instructions below, `PATH-TO-AZANIUM-TARBALL` should be the gun-zipped tarfile located on this repository's `latest release page`_.

 .. code-block:: bash

    pip3 install --user awscli
    pip3 install --user <PATH-TO-AZANIUM-TARBALL>

-TBD: In the above, PATH-TO-AZANIUM-TARBALL needs to be defined.

 :term:`AWS` Configuration